Text

 This project is a case study on how to live within a “right-sized” home, improve and modify it over time as the occupants' needs change, without opting for a costly expansion.

 In 2022, with the home business expanding and the kids entering Middle School, a reshuffle occurred.
-The home office was turned back into a bedroom to allow the kids to have their own rooms and the Living Room was reorganized as a multi-purpose space - Home Office by day, Family Room by night.
+The home office was turned back into a bedroom to allow the kids to each have their own rooms and the Living Room was reorganized as a multi-purpose space: Home Office by day, Family Room by night.
 This allowed the family’s changing needs to be met without the cost of either an addition or a move.

 -